Kieran Patrick Kelly: Controversy

 In 2015, a former London police detective called Geoff Platt to publish a book about Kelly called The London Underground Serial Killer, which claimed that Kelly had murdered around 31 people, and which alleged that the British Home Office had conspired to cover up Kelly's crimes to avoid a public panic.
 These accusations led to then Metropolitan Chief of Police, Sir Bernard Hogan Howe, to promise to undertake an investigation into the claims.

 However, in 2019 Irish journalist Robert Mulhern published another book about Kelly, The Secret Serial Killer: The True Story of Kieran Kelly, which raised serious questions about the veracity of Platt's book and the number of murders which could feasibly be linked to Kelly.
 Based on his research, Mulhern believes Kelly probably killed five or six people.

-In 2020, Irish broadcaster RTÉ released an eight-part Doc on One documentary series, The Nobody Zone, which explored Kelly's life and attempted to ascertain the truth behind his claims.
-A two-episode docudrama based on the documentary was produced in November 2023 for RTÉ Television.
+In 2020, Irish broadcaster RTÉ released what ultimately became an eight-part Doc on One podcast documentary series, The Nobody Zone, which explored Kelly's life and attempted to ascertain the truth behind his claims.
+A two-episode docudrama based on the podcast was produced in November 2023 for RTÉ Television.